corda/corda-docs-portal/content/en/tools/digital-currencies/installing-the-dc-demo.md

 4. Click **Try it out**, then **Execute**.

+   (You may need to enter your credentials - *admin/admin* - again.)

-   The response body will include a list of one or more nodes:
+   The response body will include a list of five nodes:

    {{<
       figure